2018 Honda Odyssey Trim Levels with Comparisons & Configurations.

 If you are buying a Honda Odyssey in order to transport your family around, then the added safety features of the EX make it practically a must-buy.
 Similarly, the smartphone integration is a must-have for many modern drivers that rely heavily on their smartphones.
 Honda’s upgraded infotainment system on the EX actually makes it easy for passengers to connect their phones with the system as well, making it easy to create collaborative playlists or control the air conditioning system remotely.

-Compare the 2018 Honda Odyssey EX vs EX-L Trim Levels.
+Compare the 2018 Honda Odyssey EX vs EX-L Trims.
 What is the difference?

 As is the Honda tradition, every EX model is followed by an EX-L model which adds leather upholstery to the EX equipment set.
 The 2018 Odyssey is no different, and the EX-L is the lowest grade of the minivan that comes with factory-installed leather seating.
 That is not the only feature of the EX-L, however.
 It also comes with a power liftgate with a programmable height setting, as well as a power moonroof.
 The driver’s side seat and the side mirrors also get a memory function, as well as auto-tilt when reversing.